Helena man charged with drug crimes

-A 37-year-old man from Helena is being charged with felony criminal possession of dangerous drugs and misdemeanor criminal possession of drug paraphernalia.
+A 42-year-old Helena man is being charged with felony criminal possession of dangerous drugs and misdemeanor criminal possession of drug paraphernalia.

-On Sunday, an officer was sent to do a welfare check on a man slumped over in his running vehicle.
-The officer knocked on the vehicle’s window and roused Joshua Lee Degeorgio by asking him to step out of the vehicle, according to court documents.

-The officer spotted a butane lighter and tin foil on the front seat.
-Degeorgio is on probation and had three warrants out for his arrest, according to court reports filed in Justice Court of Helena on Monday.
+On Oct.
+21, deputies responded to a report of a vehicle driving recklessly near Green Meadow Drive.

+The driver of the vehicle, Donald Everett Becker, told authorities he was tired and was driving from another state to see family.
+Deputies spotted a 12-pack of alcohol in the vehicle’s backseat.

 People are also reading…

-The officer arrested Degeorgio and booked him into Lewis and Clark County Detention Center on Sunday.
+Becker was arrested and booked into the Lewis and Clark County Detention Center on Oct.
+21.

-Degeorgio was interviewed inside the detention center, and he stated that the blue backpack inside the vehicle was his.
-Inside the blue backpack is where the officer found the clear crystalline substance that tested presumptive positive for meth, according to court documents.

 All are presumed innocent until proven guilty.